jagprog5/dev-guide/README.md

 Suppose there is a codebase which has been fractured into multiple languages.
 Along the borders of these programs, data transfer objects (DTOs) are encoded and sent through the wire.
 The expected schema on the sending and receiving ends need to be kept in sync.

 Because of the language barrier, it's tempting to simply redefine (copy) the DTO on both sides (and keep them in sync).
 A better mechanism defines the type in only one place, and everywhere that needs it can then import it, or use auto generate bindings to the language of choice.
 Ideally the entire code base consist of one language; lint time feedback shows dependents.

-This prevents entropy from taking hold.
-It's hard to make changes, let alone changes which harmonize with the rest of the code base, if it's difficult to find what even uses it!
+It's hard to make changes, let alone changes which harmonize with the rest of the code base if it's difficult to find what even uses it!

 # Team Cohesion